-11.1.1 The design contractor shall comply with the following design principles for application software and the configuration management process for maintaining version control of all vital and non-vital Signalling System software for both executives / boot software (supplied from equipment supplier) and application software.
+12.1.1 The design contractor shall comply with the following design principles for application software and the configuration management process for maintaining version control of all vital and non-vital Signalling System software for executives and/or boot software (supplied by equipment supplier) and application software.

-- 11.1.2 The requirements contained in this section shall apply to Signalling System products used in any vital applications, including:
+- 12.1.2 The requirements contained in this section shall apply to Signalling System products used in any vital applications, including:

-- a) Electronic Coded Track Circuits,
+- a) Electronic Coded Track Circuits;

-- b) Grade Crossing Controllers, Predictors / Motion Detectors,
+- b) Grade Crossing Controllers, Predictors and Motion Detectors;

-- c) VMIS and all associated Printed Circuit Boards,
+- c) VMIS and all associated Printed Circuit Boards;

-- d) Electronic Timers,
+- d) Electronic Timers;

-- e) Defect detectors, and
+- e) Defect detectors; and

 - f) Other electronic devices.

-11.2 Design Requirements
+12.2 Design Requirements

-- 11.2.1 Principles defined in this manual shall be used as the guideline by design contractors to produce site specific application software. - a) Design contractor shall ensure the safety and integrity of any application software that is placed in service. - 11.2.2 Software configuration management shall comply with the recommendations and instructions specified in the following: - a) AREMA C&S Manual, Part 17.5.1 and Part 17.5.2, and - b) GI 301(t), GI 335(a) & GI 335(b). - 11.2.3 When a location being modified requires an application software change, Metrolinx will provide the existing application software to design contractor, who shall use those files as the revision baseline, and modify the existing application software. - 11.2.4 The design contractor shall incorporate the executive and boot software approved by Metrolinx.
+- 12.2.1 Principles defined in this manual shall be used as the guideline by design contractors to produce site-specific application software. - a) Design contractor shall ensure the safety and integrity of any application software that is placed in service. - b) Design contractor shall keep a record of issues found during staged testing, the successful resolution and the new application software information.
+The software tracking sheet and problem log shall be provided to Metrolinx for record purposes once the application software is in service. - 12.2.2 Software configuration management shall comply with the recommendations and instructions specified in the following: - a) AREMA C&S Manual, Part 17.5.1 and Part 17.5.2; and - b) GI 301(t), GI 335(a) and GI 335(b). - 12.2.3 When a location being modified requires an application software change, Metrolinx will provide the existing application software to the design contractor, who shall use those files as the revision baseline and modify the existing application software.
+The design contractor shall verify the version and configuration provided by Metrolinx are accurate to what is installed in the field location.

+- 12.2.4 The design contractor shall incorporate the executive and boot software approved by Metrolinx.
 The latest executive software version is not always necessarily the version approved by Metrolinx.
-The detailed information of executive software such as file name, part number, Checksum, CRC etc., shall be clearly defined in the Program Configuration design within circuit plan for the location. - 11.2.5 The non-vital and vital software shall be segregated in application software. - 11.2.6 Application software shall be documented using either Boolean Equations or Ladder Logic. - a) Configuration settings in application software for vital functions shall be cross checked via hardware jumpers or dip shunt switches.
-Cross check is not required for non-vital functions. - b) All equations in application software shall have the notes describing the equation functions. - 11.2.7 All configuration settings shall be reflected in the Program Configuration design within the circuit plan for the location.

-11.2.8 Vital timers shall be configurable by authorized users in the application software.
+The detailed information of executive software, such as file name, part number, Checksum, CRC, etc., shall be clearly defined in the Program Configuration design within the circuit plans for the location. - 12.2.5 The non-vital and vital software shall be segregated into application software. - 12.2.6 Application software shall be documented using either Boolean Equations or Ladder Logic. - a) Configuration settings in application software for vital functions shall be cross-checked via hardware jumpers or dip-shunt switches.
+Cross-check is not required for non-vital functions. - b) All equations in application software shall have notes describing the equation functions. - 12.2.7 All configuration settings shall be reflected in the Program Configuration design within the circuit plan for the location. - 12.2.8 Vital timers shall be configurable by authorized users in the application software. - 12.2.9 If the application software allows adjustable parameters that must be configured in the field (i.e., MDR warning times, approach circuit lengths, gate arm clearance time, etc.), these parameters shall default to a safe state and shall not be adjusted below a reasonable safe value (i.e., MDR warning time set below 20 seconds).

-11.3 Typical Nomenclature for Application Software
+12.3 Typical Nomenclature for Application Software

-- 11.3.1 The nomenclature related with controls and indications of Signalling System shall be as defined in Section 5 and Section 6 in this manual. - 11.3.2 The nomenclature of discrete inputs, outputs, and key variables within the application software shall be as defined in Table 24 for CTC Signal System location.
+- 12.3.1 The nomenclature related to controls and indications of the Signalling System shall be as defined in Section 5 and Section 6 in this manual. - 12.3.2 The nomenclature of discrete inputs, outputs, and key variables within the application software shall be defined in Table 24 for the CTC Signal System location.

-Table 24 - Typical Nomenclature for CTC Signal System Location
+Table 24: Typical Nomenclature for CTC Signal System Location